hashicorp/nomad/website/source/guides/security/encryption.html.md

 ---
-layout: "docs"
+layout: "guides"
-page_title: "Gossip and RPC Encryption"
+page_title: "Encryption Overview"
-sidebar_current: "docs-agent-encryption"
+sidebar_current: "guides-security-encryption"
 description: |-
   Learn how to configure Nomad to encrypt HTTP, RPC, and Serf traffic.
 ---

-# Encryption
+# Encryption Overview

 The Nomad agent supports encrypting all of its network traffic.
 There are two separate encryption systems, one for gossip traffic, and one for HTTP and